catalyst-cloud/catalystcloud-docs/source/getting-started/management.rst

 Auth only
 ---------

 The *Auth Only* role is the most restrictive role.
-Users can manage their own account information.
-A good use case for this would be giving someone this role when adding them to a project and requiring them to change their password and setting up MFA before giving them a more powerful role.
-This role cannot see, create or destroy project resources.
-It cannot upload or view SSH keys.
+Users are able to manage their own account information.
+This role cannot view, create or destroy project resources.
+It does not permit the uploading of SSH keys or the viewing of project usage and quota information.

-It cannot see project usage or quata information.
+There are a couple of possible use cases where this restricted alevel of access might be desired.
+The first would be giving when adding a new user to a sensitive project and requiring them to change their password and setting up MFA before giving them a more powerful role.
+The second would be when there is a need to create users with restricted object storage access.
+For more information on this please see :ref:`object-storage-access`.

 Adding a new user
 =================